Loopring/protocols/packages/loopring_v3/README.md

 - Onchain data-availability (DEXes can opt out for even greater throughput & lower cost)
 - All ERC20 tokens and Ether are supported by default
-- Multiple onchain DEX instances with isolated state and dedicated event stream (different from 2.0)
+- Multiple on-chain DEX instances with isolated state and dedicated event stream (different from 2.0)
-- Onchain deposit + onchain & offchain withdrawal support
+- Onchain deposit + on-chain & offchain withdrawal support
 - Support offchain order cancellation and order time-to-lve settings (inherited from 2.0)
 - Allow partial order matching (aka partial fill) and offchain order-scaling (inherited from 2.0)
 - Multiple circuit permutations for different request batch sizes